kyori19/web-updates-checker/README.md

 ### 1. Click "Use this template" above

 You should make the repository private, otherwise users other than you can use your repository to check updates.
+Additionally, you should unwatch the created repository.
+If you keep it watched, you will receive emails per 15 minutes.

 ### 2. Create new issue